mattdf/EIP3074Protection/README.md

 # Returning Externally Owned Account checks to EIP3074

-[EIP3074](https://eips.ethereum.org/EIPS/eip-3074) allows user to delegate the control of their account to a smart contract by setting `msg.sender` to `tx.origin` (the address that created the tx) for the next call using the `AUTH`/`AUTHCALL` opcodes.
+[EIP3074](https://eips.ethereum.org/EIPS/eip-3074) allows a user to delegate the control of their account to a smart contract by setting `msg.sender` to `tx.origin` (the address that created the tx) for the next call using the `AUTH`/`AUTHCALL` opcodes.